usr2r00t/usr2r00t/README.md

 ### Hi there ✌🏽

-- 🏴‍ I'm Ethical Hacker & Pentester
+- 🏴‍ Ethical Hacker & Pentester
-- 👤 I'm White hat ⚪ in Red Team 🔴
+- 👤 White hat ⚪ in Red Team 🔴
-- 🖥️ I'm Web-Dev
+- 🖥️ Web-Developper
 - 📫 How to reach me: usr2r00t@protonmail.com